nokia/awkcc/README.md

 The repo contains two snapshots of the source code in the [1988](1988) and [2011](2011) folders.
 Both snapshots contain the complete codebase of awkcc at the given time.
 The codebase includes the original documentation.
+Much thanks to Arnold Robbins for his help in recovering these snapshots.

 ## License